West Kent

 • Pheasant Plucker Goathurst Common Ide Hill TN14 6BU Telephone(01732) 902300

-RE-OPENs EARLY 2021 AS PART OF ELITE PUBS GROUP & RE-NAMED "THE PHESANT PLUCKER" Set in a rural location on the road from Ide Hill to Riverhead the Woodman is a popular venue for food which is served all day every day, and includes speciality South African dishes and specials displayed on chalkboards around the pub.
+Set in a rural location on the road from Ide Hill to Riverhead, the Pheasant Plucker is a popular venue for food with an extensive menu served at lunchtime and evening sessions.
+They also do pizzas which are served all day.
+There are themed food days, steak Tuesday and Fish Friday as well as events which are advertised on their website.
 A rambling interior over two levels features much exposed brickwork and timbering with a myriad of candle-lit tables arranged in partitioned booths.
-Live music is performed with jazz on Wednesday, blues jam on Thursday, varies on Friday and acoustic on Saturday nights.
-There is a free function room available for parties, weddings and conferences.
-Many woodland walks lead to and from the pub and dogs are allowed in the garden areas.
+There is a function room available for parties, weddings and conferences.
+Many woodland walks lead to and from the pub and dogs are allowed in the garden areas and certain parts of the pub.

 • Ivy Hatch